-The directors are pleased to present their report to the member together with the audited financial statements of the Company for the financial year ended 31 December 2020.
+The directors are pleased to present their report to the member together with the audited financial statements of the Company for the financial year ended 31 December 2021.

-We, Alan John Wilson and Craig Anthony Ellis, being two of the directors of MSIG Insurance (Singapore) Pte.
+We, Alan John Wilson and Eng Lip Chian Mack, being two of the directors of MSIG Insurance (Singapore) Pte.
 Ltd., do hereby state that, in the opinion of the directors,

-- (i) the accompanying statement of financial position, statement of profit or loss, statement of comprehensive income, statement of changes in equity, and statement of cash flow together with notes thereto are drawn up so as to give a true and fair view of the financial position of the Company as at 31 December 2020 and the financial performance, changes in equity and cash flows of the Company for the year ended on that date in accordance to provisions of the Singapore Companies Act, Chapter 50 and Singapore Financial Reporting Standards, and - (ii) at the date of this statement, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.
+- (i) the accompanying statement of financial position, statement of profit or loss, statement of comprehensive income, statement of changes in equity, and statement of cash flow together with notes thereto are drawn up so as to give a true and fair view of the financial position of the Company as at 31 December 2021 and the financial performance, changes in equity and cash flows of the Company for the year ended on that date in accordance to provisions of the Companies Act 1967 and Financial Reporting Standards in Singapore; and - (ii) at the date of this statement, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.